Best Sunflower Fields in North Carolina: Triad, Triangle & Charlotte (2026 Guide)

 - A quaint 28-acre natural flower farm offering a relaxed, kid-safe atmosphere where visitors can spend 30–60 minutes roaming the fields

 - You-pick sunflower sessions run through summer (June–August), alongside dahlias and other blooms.
-Appointments are required—booking opens mid-June for July flower picking
+Appointments are free but required—booking opens mid-June for July flower picking

 - The farm provides scissors and jars, or you can bring your own mason jar for a $2 discount